maubanel/GMS2-Top-Down-Shooter/keyboard/README.md

 ##### `Step 8.`\|`SPCRK`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-We need to clamp the speed when moving diagonally.
+We need to adjust the speed when moving diagonally.
 We will use the `speed` built in variable to achieve this (it is the combination of the hspeed and vspeed and has a vector length representing both axis).
 Lets use the keyboard input to process ONLY a diagonal direction (`if (h_input != 0 && v_input !- = 0`).
 You are only moving diagonally when both axis have a non-zero value.

 ![adjust speed of diagonals](images/normalizeDiagonals.png)